 Have you subscribed to our podcast?
 We’d love for you to subscribe if you haven’t yet.

 We’d love it even more if you could drop a review or 5-star rating over on Apple Podcasts.
 Simply select “Ratings and Reviews” and “Write a Review” then a quick line with your favorite part of the episode.
-It only takes a second and it helps us out a ton as we seek to bring you topics that you wish to hear more of.
+It only takes a second and it helps spread the word about the podcast.